 Nut & Seed Butters

-Plus, when you buy nuts or seeds in bulk they end up being cheaper.
+When you buy nuts or seeds in bulk they end up being cheaper.
 Seeds are less expensive than nuts and you can also make coconut butter for a fraction of the cost that you’d buy at the store.

 If adding it to a coffee or matcha at a cafe, the upcharge usually ends up being a couple of dollars.
-If you were to buy a half a gallon at the store, it would cost you about $4.50.
+If you were to buy half a gallon at the store, it would cost you about $4.50.

 So, you could either buy it and make several of your own beverages at home for far less, or you could also make oat milk at home for even less money.

-Much like other dairy-free milks, all that’s needed is whatever the main ingredient is: rolled oats (in this case), and filtered water.
+Much like other dairy-free milk, all that’s needed is whatever the main ingredient is: rolled oats (in this case), and filtered water.
 (You could also add a little avocado oil for healthy fats and creaminess.)